Stijnc/OMSsearchAPI/README.md

 # OMSsearchAPI
-These 2 PowerShell modules enable you to import those into Azure Automation and leverage the OMS Search API
+These 2 PowerShell modules enable you to leverage the OMS Search API through Azure Automation Runbooks.

+Just import the modules into Azure Automation, create the necessary assets and start automating!